openstack/zaqar-specs/specs/template.rst

 Dependencies
 ============

-- Include specific references to specs and/or blueprints in marconi, or in other projects, that this one either depends on or is related to.
+- Include specific references to specs and/or blueprints in zaqar, or in other projects, that this one either depends on or is related to.

 .. note::